-(a) the frequency and magnitude likelihood and consequences of the range of natural hazards that may adversely affect the proposal or development subdivision, use or development, including residual risk those that may be exacerbated by climate change and sea level rise; and

-(b) the potential for climate change and sea level rise to increase in the frequency or magnitude of a hazard event;

-(b) whether the location of the subdivision, use or development will foreseeably require hazard mitigation works in the future; and

-(c) the potential for injury or loss of life, social and economic disruption and civil defence emergency management and civil defence implications - such as access routes to and from the site; and

-(d) whether the subdivision, use or development causes any change in the risks and consequences from natural hazards in areas beyond the application development site; and

-(e) minimising effects the impact of the proposed subdivision, use or development on any natural features that may act as a buffer to reduce the impacts from natural hazards; and and where development should not interfere with their ability to reduce the risks of natural hazards;

-(f) avoiding inappropriate subdivision, use or and development and hazard sensitive activities where the hazards and risks are assessed as high in areas at high risk from natural hazards, unless there is a functional or operational need to be located in these areas; and

-(g) appropriate the potential need for hazard risk management and/or adaptation and mitigation measures for subdivision, use or development in moderate risk areas where the hazards and risks are assessed as low to moderate, including an assessment of residual risk; and

-(h) the allowance for floodwater conveyancing in identified overland flow paths and stream corridors; and

-(i) the need to locate habitable floor areas and access routes levels of habitable buildings and buildings used as places of employment above the 1% annual exceedance probability (1:100 year) flood level, in identified flood hazard areas; and

-(h) whether Te Ao Māori or mātauranga Māori provides a broader understanding of the hazards and risk management options.
+- (a) the frequency and magnitude likelihood and consequences of the range of natural hazards that may adversely affect the proposal or development subdivision, use or development, including residual risk those that may be exacerbated by climate change and sea level rise; and - (b) the potential for climate change and sea level rise to increase in the frequency or magnitude of a hazard event; - (b) whether the location of the subdivision, use or development will foreseeably require hazard mitigation works in the future; and - (c) the potential for injury or loss of life, social and economic disruption and civil defence emergency management and civil defence implications such as access routes to and from the site; and - (d) whether the subdivision, use or development causes any change in the risks and consequences from natural hazards in areas beyond the application development site; and - (e) minimising effects the impact of the proposed subdivision, use or development on any natural features that may act as a buffer to reduce the impacts from natural hazards; and and where development should not interfere with their ability to reduce the risks of natural hazards; - (f) avoiding inappropriate subdivision, use or and development and hazard sensitive activities where the hazards and risks are assessed as high in areas at high risk from natural hazards, unless there is a functional or operational need to be located in these areas; and - (g) appropriate the potential need for hazard risk management and/or adaptation and mitigation measures for subdivision, use or development in moderate risk areas where the hazards and risks are assessed as low to moderate, including an assessment of residual risks; and - (h) the allowance for floodwater conveyancing in identified overland flow paths and stream corridors; and - (i) the need to locate habitable floor areas and access routes levels of habitable buildings and buildings used as places of employment above the 1% annual exceedance probability (1:100 year) flood level, in identified flood hazard areas; and - (h) whether Te Ao Māori or mātauranga Māori provides a broader understanding of the hazards and risk management options.

+Specific consideration will be needed for any development in the coastal environment to ensure that the requirements of Policy 29(e) are achieved.

-Policy 51 aims to minimise the risk and consequences of natural hazard events through sound preparation, investigation and planning prior to development.
+Policy 51 aims to minimise the risk and consequences of natural hazard events through sound preparation, investigation and planning prior to development. and in partnership with mana whenua / tangata whenua.
 This policy reflects a need to employ a precautionary, risk-based approach, taking into consideration the likelihood of the hazards and the vulnerability of the development and in partnership with mana whenua / tangata whenua, Te Ao Māori and mātauranga Māori perspectives.